tvirolai/marclojure/README.md

 ## Installation

-marc-clojure is available from [Clojars](https://clojars.org/marclojure).
+marclojure is available from [Clojars](https://clojars.org/marclojure).
 Add it to your `project.clj` as follows:

 ```clojure
 [marclojure "0.2.6"]